bradgwest/paap/write/paper.md

     - The given arrangement of these pixels is what gives these images their texture/shape/complexity, etc -->

-Before explaining the architecture of the DCEC-Paint algorithm, we provide a brief (and not at all comprehensive) overview of the mathematical concepts underlying CNNs and Autoencoders.
+Before explaining the architecture of the DCEC algorithm, we provide a brief (and not at all comprehensive) overview of the mathematical concepts underlying CNNs and Autoencoders.
 For an introduction to artificial neural networks, see [@Engelbrecht_2007].